 Robert Reynolds was appointed Director of the Roanoke VA Regional Office (RO) in June 2018.
-He is responsible for administering Compensation services, the Loan Guaranty (LGY) program and Vocational Rehabilitation and Employment (VR&E) services.
+He is responsible for administering Compensation services, the Loan Guaranty (LGY) program and Veteran Readiness and Employment (VR&E) services.
 The Roanoke RO serves a potential clientele of over 823,000 Veterans.

 Prior to Roanoke he served as the Deputy Under Secretary for Disability Assistance (DUSDA) of the Veterans Benefits Administration (VBA) since July 2016.
 In this role, Mr. Reynolds oversaw the administration of VA’s compensation program for Veterans with service-connected disabilities; a needs-based pension program for wartime Veterans and their survivors; a dependency and indemnity compensation program for survivors of Veterans who die during military service or as a result of their service-connected disability; a monetary burial benefits program to assist those who pay for a Veteran’s funeral and burial; and Veterans’ life insurance and traumatic injury programs.
 He was responsible for VA’s Transition Assistance Program and the development of policy, planning, and integration of VBA's Direct Services and Client Outreach.

 Additionally, in January 2018, he assumed the responsibility of VBA’s Acting Deputy Under Secretary for Economic Opportunity.
-In this role, Mr. Reynolds oversaw VA’s education programs, home loan services, and vocational rehabilitation and employment for wounded, ill and injured Servicemembers as well as service-connected disabled Veterans.
+In this role, Mr. Reynolds oversaw VA’s education programs, home loan services, and veteran readiness and employment for wounded, ill and injured Servicemembers as well as service-connected disabled Veterans.
 These programs work collectively to assist transitioning Servicemembers and Veterans to achieve personal and economic success.

 An Army Veteran, Mr. Reynolds served with the 82nd Airborne Division and U.S. Army Special Forces with overseas assignments at the Jungle Expert School, French Commando School, and Operation Southern Thrust.
 He was severely injured during a parachute accident and Honorably Discharged as a result of his Service Connected Disabilities.
 He is a member of several Veterans Service Organizations including the American Legion, Veterans of Foreign Wars, 82nd Airborne Association, Special Forces Association, and the Disabled American Veterans.
 Additionally, he served as the National Commander of the 1.3 million-member Disabled American Veterans during 2007-2008.